ivanyuyifan/bubbles/readme.txt

 - **NLP Tools**: TAASSC, Coh-Metrix, Stanford CoreNLP, Jieba and so on
 - **Corpus Linguistics**: frequency, collocation, syntactic complexity...
 - **Visualization**: `ggplot2`, `wordcloud`, `matplotlib`
+- **Learning in progress: Machine learning, Deep learning, Brain science...

 ---

-## ✨ Highlighted Projects
+## ✨ Highlighted Projects(Actually, each one has its own highlights~)

 ### 🔬 Doctor-Patient Relationship Corpus

-- Collected over 10,000 Weibo posts (expected)
+- Collected around 10,000 Weibo posts
 - Annotated for sentiment and relevance
 - Analyzed emotional shifts over time using keywords and NLP